zepcerqueira/lab-intro-bi-tableau/README.md

 ## Deliverables

-- `main.txt` file with a link to your Tableau Public workbook.
+- Link to your Tableau Public workbook.

 ## Submission